adinapoli/haskell-exchange-2015/slides/slides.md

 # Scaling down

-1. More interesting is the scaling down.
+1. More interesting is scaling down.
 Ideally we want to kill a worker if the following is true:
     + ~ That worker didn't receive any new jobs within a  `starvation_time` period (say, 5 minutes)
 2. At the same time, we would like to optimise the time it stays around